Top UK Universities For Pharmacy - Ranking & League Table

 - Private sector

 Top Pharmacy Schools In The UK

-The University of Dundee is a great choice for any prospective Pharmacy major as it ranks number two for Pharmacology and Pharmacy courses.
+If you are looking for an affordable and good option, the University of Dundee is a great choice for any prospective Pharmacy major as it ranks high for Pharmacology and Pharmacy courses.
 They offer three four-year courses in pharmacology and biological chemistry.
 Their pharmacology programme is focused on approaches to treatment of various illnesses whereas their biological chemistry programmes are about discovering new treatments for infections and diseases.

 The University of Strathclyde is ranked third in the UK for Pharmacy programmes.
 Strathclyde offers seven courses with a wide range in subjects such as Pharmacology, Chemistry with Drug Discovery and Immunology.
 They also offer five-year Master’s programmes which is essential for pursuing a career as a biomedical scientist.
 You could read more about Strathclyde’s programmes on their website here.

 The University of Bristol offers three courses in Pharmacology.
 Bristol is a great choice for prospective researchers as they have a great reputation for their research output.
 Students have the option to complete a year in the industry in their Master’s in Pharmacology programme which provides a great opportunity to understand the role that pharmacology plays in the medical and pharmaceutical profession.

 The University of Aberdeen has six courses in pharmacology.
 Students at Aberdeen have the option to undertake joint studies with related subjects such as immunology and biomedical sciences.
 Additionally, there is also the option to complete a placement year in the industry to gain first-hand experience working in a pharmaceutical company or related industries.